How to Make Juicy Grilled Chicken Breasts

 Trim each chicken breast carefully to remove fat and tendons and then trim the underneath side of the chicken (tenders side) to make the entire breast close to the same thickness.
 If there’s a long thin piece on one end, trim it off.
 (Of course you’re saving these trimmed-off pieces in the freezer to make chicken stock.)

-Step Two: Cut slits in the chicken help it cook evenly.
+Step Two: Cut slits in the chicken help it cook evenly on the grill.

 Carefully cut small crosswise slits down the length of each chicken breast, being careful not to cut all the way through.
 This will help the chicken cook more evenly, let the marinade cover more surface of the meat, and it also looks nice when the chicken is cooked.